 Is turkey gluten-free?

-Watch for additives, flavor enhances, spices and rubs that aren’t labeled gluten-free.
+Watch for additives, flavor enhances, spices and rubs that aren’t labeled gluten free.
 Also, most birds aren’t but be sure not to get a stuffed bird or one with gravy.

-You can easily make our homemade gravy (coming soon), sausage apple gluten-free stuffing or one of the delicious stuffings featured in our list of the best gluten-free Thanksgiving recipes.
-Our gluten-free green bean casserole with homemade fried onions is another hit with this turkey!
+You can easily make our homemade gluten free gravy, sausage apple gluten free stuffing or one of the delicious stuffings featured in our list of the best gluten-free Thanksgiving recipes.

 How to make gluten-free Thanksgiving turkey